Malaysian football league system

-The Malaysian football league system, also known as the Malaysian football pyramid, is a series of interconnected leagues for men's association football clubs in Malaysia.
+The Malaysian football league system, also known as the Malaysian football pyramid, is a series of interconnected leagues for men's football clubs in Malaysia.
 The system has a hierarchical format with promotion and relegation between leagues at different levels, allowing even the smallest club the hypothetical possibility of ultimately rising to the very top of the system.
 The exact number of clubs varies from year to year as clubs join and leave leagues or fold altogether, but an estimated average of 10 clubs per division implies that hundreds of teams are members of a league in the Malaysian men's football league system.

 History

 Football arrived in Malaysia (Malaya at that time) with the British.
 The locals soon picked up the game, and before long it was the country's leading sport.
 Towards the end of the 19th century, football was one of the central pillars of most sports clubs in Malaya, but it was not structured.
 Even when the Selangor Amateur Football League took shape in 1905 – which ensured proper administration and organisation – the competition was confined only to clubs in Kuala Lumpur.
 In 1933, the Football Association of Malaysia was founded which managed the local football scene at that time.
 By 1954, the FAM joined FIFA as a member of the AFC.

 The system consists of a pyramid of leagues, bound together by the principle of promotion and relegation.
 A certain number of the most successful clubs in each league can rise to a higher league, whilst those that finish at the bottom of their league can find themselves sinking down a level.
 In addition to sporting performance, promotion is usually contingent on meeting criteria set by the higher league, especially concerning appropriate facilities and finances.
 In theory it is possible for a lowly local amateur club to rise to the pinnacle of the Malaysian game and become champions of the Malaysia Super League.
 As the main leagues in Malaysia consist of three tiers, it is possible for a new team to become champions in just three years if they perform well within the pyramid.